hongyuxuan/lizardcd/README.md

 Lizardcd supports multi-cluster of kubernetes, one agent for a cluster, if the agent has a cluster scope role of serviceaccount or kubeconfig.
 Also you can deploy many agents in a cluster and one for a namespace, if you only have a namespace scope role.

-All agents will automatically register to a register center when started, and will automatically deregister when stopped.
+All agents will automatically register to a service center when started, and will automatically deregister when stopped.
 The server will also automatically discover the agents from the register center.

 # Installation
 We support Binary package, Docker, Kubernetes(Helm charts), you can get binary packages from release pages, and docker images in [DockerHub](https://hub.docker.com/)